Air France and Airbus Convicted of Corporate Manslaughter in 2009 Flight AF447 Crash

 What happened (in 30 seconds)

-- Both companies were found "solely and entirely responsible" for the crash, which killed 228 people due to malfunctioning pitot tubes.
+- Both companies were found "solely and entirely responsible" for failures in aircraft design, pilot training, and oversight, leading to the deaths of all 228 on board.

-- Each company faces a maximum fine of €225,000, with plans to appeal the ruling.
+- Each company received a symbolic fine of €225,000, with intentions to appeal the ruling, prolonging the legal process.

 The context you actually need